0b01/rickyhan.com/_posts/2020-01-16-j-incunabulum-disected.md

 > **Note:** This interpreter uses punning between `I` and `A` since the pointer size is equal to long long on a 64-bit system.

-These are the functions related to shape calculation and memory manipulation for `struct a`:
+These are the procedures related to shape calculation and memory manipulation for `struct a`:

 `mv` is memmove.